MaxIceFlame/MaxIceFlame.github.io/docs/ml_wiki/update.en.md

 3, Supported more resolutions

-4, Fixed the problem of frame rate locking for Android
+4, Fixed the issue of frame rate locking for Android

 5, Added the designer's name at the bottom of the screen